amandalynnelliott/amandalynnelliott.github.io-dev/README.md

 ### Categories and Tags

-All posts have two categories.
-The first being either  *general*, *personal-dev* or *society*, and the then a second category and tags from the following list.
+All posts have two categories unless they are general.
+If not general the first is *personal-dev* or *society*, and then they have a second category and tags from the following list.

-0. **General**
+0. General
-	- Announcements
+	- **Announcements**
-	- Store
+	- **Store**

 1. **Personal development**/ individual/ small-scale
 	- Mastery <- skill development, experiment